-Fragrances are not limited to perfumes and colognes.
-Where else can they be found?
+Fragrances are not limited to perfumes and colognes, and can be found in the follwing places:

 - Hair spray, bar soap, body and facial lotion, shampoo, cosmetics, deodorant and aftershave often contain fragrance.